Data-ARENA-Space/data-nadhi-documentation/README.md

 > **Direct.
 Transform.
 Deliver.**

-Official documentation site for Data Nadhi - an open-source data pipeline platform that simplifies data ingestion, transformation, and delivery.
+Docs for Data Nadhi - an open-source data pipeline platform that handles your data from logs to destination.

 ## 🌊 About Data Nadhi

-Data Nadhi is a comprehensive data pipeline platform designed to handle the complete lifecycle of data processing:
+Data Nadhi handles the complete pipeline flow starting from your application logs all the way to any destination you want:

-- **Direct**: Streamlined data ingestion from application logs and various sources
+- **Direct**: Get data from your application logs and various sources into the system
-- **Transform**: Powerful, flexible data transformation pipelines using Temporal workflows
+- **Transform**: Apply flexible transformations to your data using Temporal workflows
-- **Deliver**: Reliable data delivery to multiple destinations with built-in monitoring
+- **Deliver**: Send the processed data to multiple destinations reliably, with built-in monitoring

-This documentation provides comprehensive guides for understanding, setting up, and contributing to the Data Nadhi ecosystem.
+These docs will help you understand how Data Nadhi works, get it set up, and contribute if you want to.

 ## 📚 What's Inside

-This documentation site is built with [Docusaurus](https://docusaurus.io/) and includes:
+Built with [Docusaurus](https://docusaurus.io/), this site includes:

-- **Architecture Documentation**: Detailed system design and component interactions
+- **Architecture Documentation**: Detailed breakdown of how the system is designed and how components interact with each other
-- **Setup Guides**: Step-by-step instructions for local development
+- **Setup Guides**: Step-by-step instructions to get Data Nadhi running locally
-- **API References**: Comprehensive API documentation for all services
+- **API References**: Complete API documentation for the services
-- **Integration Guides**: How to integrate Data Nadhi into your applications
+- **Integration Guides**: How to integrate Data Nadhi into your existing applications (Once everything is up in docker)

 ## 🚀 Quick Start